The Constitution of the United States: Is It Pro-slavery or Anti-slavery?

-"The Constitution of the United States: is it pro-slavery or anti-slavery?" is a speech that Frederick Douglass gave on March 26, 1860, in Glasgow, in which he rejected arguments made by slaveholders as well as by fellow abolitionists as to the nature and meaning of the United States Constitution.
+"The Constitution of the United States: Is It Pro-slavery or Anti-slavery?" is a speech that Frederick Douglass gave on March 26, 1860, in Glasgow, in which he rejected arguments made by slaveholders as well as by fellow abolitionists that the United States Constitution is pro-slavery.
 The popularity of the speech led to its being published as a pamphlet.

 Background

 Frederick Douglass, born into slavery, escaped and upon meeting Garrisonian abolitionists joined their ranks.
 Brilliant and capable, Douglass became an active leader and founded The North Star newspaper.

 As editor of The North Star, Douglass examined many issues of the day including the text and history of the United States Constitution.
 Over time, Douglass had a well-publicized break with Garrisonian principles and announced his change of opinion in the North Star with respect to the Constitution as "a pro-slavery document."
 A decade later, Douglass was accused of having supported John Brown's raid on Harpers Ferry, which prompted him to flee the country.
-While on a lecture tour in Canada and later Great Britain, Douglass and British Garrisonian abolitionist George Thompson debated about the contents and nature of the United States Constitution in front of an interested public.
+While on a lecture tour in Canada and later Great Britain, Douglass and British Garrisonian abolitionist George Thompson debated the contents and nature of the United States Constitution in front of an interested public.
 Prior to Douglass's arrival Thompson organized several lectures to denounce Douglass.
 "But Douglass loved these public squabbles, and his well of resentments and supply of sarcasm against the Garrisonians seemed bottomless".